eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

 };
 ```

-By adding this layer of indirection we provide the ability to swap out the desired `db` and `userTokenAuthenticator` service, based on if we are in online or offline mode.
+By adding this layer of indirection we provide the ability to swap out the desired `db` and `userTokenAuthenticator` service, based on whether we are in online or offline mode.
 To maintain the current online functionality all we need to do is replace the paths defined within `src/list.js` and `src/add.js` with these new aliases.

 ```js